Welcome to Sweet Nothings Crochet Blog where you can find Free Crochet Patterns plus my original designs and creations. :)

 project brilliantly executed !
 J

-and have liked the experience, do add me to your mailing list (for your
+first time, and have liked the experience, do add me to your mailing list (for

-convenience) , and all my future free patterns will come straight to your mail
+your convenience) , and all my future free patterns will come straight to your

-link the original pattern link) when you make your own project.
+my blog (and link the original pattern link) when you make your own creation.
 Thanks.